chazapp/hello-api/k8s/README.md

     DB_NAME: ...
     DB_URI: ...
 ```

 Provide a PV and PVC to be mounted by the Postgres Pod.

-Provide the Ingress DNS Records.
+Set-up your DNS records for the application, then edit `ingress.yml` to reflect your configuration.

 Apply this Kustomize directory to your cluster: